-The primary objective of our investment activities is to preserve principal while at the same time maximize the income we receive from our investments without significantly increasing risk.
+The primary objective of our investment activities is to preserve principal while at the same time to maximize the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may have market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
-To minimize this risk, we maintain our portfolio of cash equivalents and investments in a variety of securities, including commercial paper, money market funds, government and non-government debt securities and corporate obligations.
+To minimize this risk, we maintain our portfolio of cash equivalents and investments in a variety of securities, including money market funds, U.S. government agency securities and corporate obligations, some of which are government-secured.
+We do not invest in auction rate securities or securities collateralized by home mortgages, mortgage bank debt or home equity loans.
 Because of the short-term maturities of our cash equivalents and marketable securities, we do not believe that an increase in market rates would have any significant negative impact on the realized value of our investments.